-At the forthcoming AGM, the NCGC has nominated and recommended Mr Chen Jun, Ms Elizabeth Kong Sau Wai and Mr Bob Tan Beng Hai to retire pursuant to the 1/3 rotation rule.
-There is no Director who is required to retire pursuant to the over three years re-election rule.
+At the forthcoming AGM, the NCGC has nominated and recommended Mr Phang Heng Wee, Vincent to retire pursuant to the new Directors re-election rule, Ms Chu Swee Yeok to retire pursuant to the over three years re-election rule, and Mr Simon Israel, Ms Lim Cheng Cheng, and Mrs Fang Ai Lian to retire pursuant to the 1/3 rotation rule.
 All of them, being eligible for re-election, have offered themselves for re-election.
 The Board has endorsed the recommendations of the NCGC.

-Name Retiring and standing for re-election pursuant to: Mr Chen Jun (last re-elected on 18 July 2019) 1/3 rotation rule (Article 98(b)) Ms Elizabeth Kong Sau Wai (last re-elected on 18 July 2019) 1/3 rotation rule (Article 98(b)) Mr Bob Tan Beng Hai (last re-elected on 18 July 2019) 1/3 rotation rule (Article 98(b))
+Name Retiring and standing for re-election pursuant to: Mr Phang Heng Wee, Vincent (appointed on 1 September 2021) new Directors re-election rule (Article 104) Ms Chu Swee Yeok (last re-elected on 18 July 2019) over three years re-election rule (Article 98(a)) Mr Simon Israel (last re-elected on 16 July 2020) 1/3 rotation rule (Article 98(b)) Ms Lim Cheng Cheng (last re-elected on 16 July 2020) 1/3 rotation rule (Article 98(b)) Mrs Fang Ai Lian (last re-elected on 16 July 2020) 1/3 rotation rule (Article 98(b))

 The profiles of the Directors are set out on pages 16 to 19 of this Annual Report.
 In addition, the Notice of AGM sets out information on the Directors proposed for re-election at the AGM.
-Detailed information on these Directors (including information as set out in Appendix 7.4.1 of the Listing Manual of the SGX) can be found in the "Additional Information on Directors Seeking Re-Election" section on pages 218 to 225 of this Annual Report.
+Detailed information on these Directors (including information as set out in Appendix 7.4.1 of the Listing Manual of the SGX) can be found in the "Additional Information on Directors Seeking Re-Election" section on pages 234 to 247 of this Annual Report.

-Principle 5: Board Performance
+BOARD MATTERS Principle 5: Board Performance